 Year 8 Respectful Relationships Families, Relationships and Human Happiness Online and Media Internet Safety and Harms Health and Prevention Mental Health and Wellbeing Alcohol and Substances What do we teach?
 Types of bullying.
 What is marriage?
 Online risks.
 Body image introduction.
 Good quality sleep.
 Outward signs of mental wellbeing concerns.
 Introduction to alcohol and tobacco.
 The impact of bullying.
 Cohabiting couples.
 Screen time.
 Idealised projections.
 Strategies for good quality sleep.
 Subtle signs of mental Low risk alcohol How stereotypes encourage prejudice.
 Marriage as a choice.
 Data generation and usage.
 Beliefs about beauty.
 Impact of poor sleep. wellbeing concerns. consumption.
 Unlawful discrimination.
 Parenting roles.
 Sharing and removing Puberty and body Impact of device use on Taking action to minimise mental Alcohol - short term and long term health risks.
 Respect and tolerance. material online.
 Risks of unknown people image.
 Support for body image sleep. wellbeing concerns in ourselves and others.
 Alcohol: psychological risks.
 Help for victims. online. issues.
 Early interventions.
 Harmful effects of tobacco.
-In Year 8 there is one Value day, focusing on the theme of first aid.
-Stopping smoking.
-How does this meet the new RSE and Health 8 5 sition; CPR; and defibrillators. dance on pages 27 and 28 of on guidance, from the sectior entitled 'Respectful relation ships, including Education guidance? m the section entitled 'Famil ies'.
+In Year 8 there is one Valu In Year 8 there is one Value day, focusing on the theme of first aid.
+Students are taught: assessing a casualty; recovery position; CPR; and defibrillators.
+How does this meet the new RSE and Health Education guidance?
+Respectful Relationships - Key content mirrors the guidance on pages 27 and 28 of the RSE and Health Education guidance, from the section entitled 'Respectful relationships, including friendships'.
+Education galactice.
+Families, Relationships and Human Happiness - Key content mirrors the guidance on page 27 of the RSE and Health Education guidance, from the section entitled 'Families'.
 Online and Media - Key co Online and Media - Key content mirrors the guidance on page 28 of the RSE and Health Education guidance, from the section entitled 'Online and media'.
 Internet Safety and Harms Internet Safety and Harms - Key content mirrors the guidance on pages 33 and 36 of the RSE and Health Education guidance, from the section entitled 'Internet safety and harms'.
-Health and Prevention - Key content mirrors the guidance on pages 34 and 37 of the RSE and Health Education guidance, from the section entitled 'Health and prevention'.
+Health and Prevention - Ke Health and Prevention - Key content mirrors the guidance on pages 34 and 37 of the RSE and Health Education guidance, from the section entitled 'Health and prevention'.
 Mental Health and Wellbe Mental Health and Wellbeing - Key content mirrors the guidance on page 36 of the RSE and Health Education guidance, from the section entitled 'Mental wellbeing'.
 Alcohol and Substances - I Alcohol and Substances - Key content mirrors the guidance on page 37 of the RSE and Health Education guidance, from the section entitled 'Drugs, alcohol and tobacco'.
-First Aid - Key content mirrors the guidance on page 38 of the RSE and Health Education guidance, from the section entitled 'Basic first aid'.
+First Aid - Key content min First Aid - Key content mirrors the guidance on page 38 of the RSE and Health Education guidance, from the section entitled 'Basic first aid'.